kumarAnand05/Stock-Trading-Screener/README.md

    Stock Trading Screener
 </h1>

-A python based stock screener that collects real-time data of the stocks listed on the National Stock Exchange (NSE) and does time-series analysis to generate trading signals by implementation of multiple conventional technical analysis strategies.
+A python based stock screener that collects real-time data of stocks listed on the [National Stock Exchange (NSE)](https://www.nseindia.com/) and performs time-series analysis to generate actionable trading signals by implementation of multiple conventional technical analysis strategies using indicators, candlestick chart and chart patterns.

 ## Features

-* **Real-time data collection** : Fetches the most recent data using yfinance API.
+* **Real-time data collection** : Fetches the most recent data using [yfinance API](https://github.com/ranaroussi/yfinance).
 * **Implementation of Technical Indicators** : Calculates technical indicators data and add it to the stock data to implement different trading strategies.
 * **Downloading data** : Stores the data locally for faster processing.